royalapplications/docs/src/r2023/scripting/objects/options/royalapplicationsetting.md

 ### ConnectionBorderPadding
 Type: `int`, Default Value: `2`
 Border Size
+### CustomFont
+Type: `bool`, Default Value: `false`
+If enabled, a custom font, size and spacing can be configured for the navigation tree and lists.
 ### DisableDisplayScalingOnHighDpiSettings
 Type: `bool`, Default Value: `false`
 If false (default), the OS will scale Royal TS on high DPI displays which may result in lower quality graphics and icons.
 If true, Royal TS will act as a dpi aware application which provides high quality graphics and icons but may have side effects on remote connections.